hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 #### An Example of Casting

 In the example below, age column is of type `INTEGER`.
 The default number type is `double` in Node.js client.
-Since we cast doubles as `BIGINT`, there is no problem in the comparison.
+We cast doubles as `BIGINT`, and `BIGINT` is comparable with `INTEGER` the query is valid.
 Note that we can also cast to other types that are comparable with `INTEGER`.

 ```javascript